exercism/clojure/exercises/practice/list-ops/.docs/instructions.append.md

 ### Optional goals

-Try to pass the tests by devising a solution that assumes both the input and output are lists instead of vectors.
+Try to pass the tests by devising a solution that assumes:

-The test suite does not need to be modified.
+- both the input and output are lists instead of vectors
+- the test suite isn't modified

+These assumptions directly influence the types of the functions that can be used.

-This time, consider how you could implement the solution without using vectors anywhere in your code.
+As a stretch goal, consider how you could implement the solution without using vectors anywhere in your code.

 If you decide to publish this solution, be sure to include a comment indicating that it addresses the optional goal of using lists.
 Don't forget to update the docstrings!